 So while yes, we are to be working hard and growing, that work may be a lot simpler than what we make it to be.
 (Side note: There are all kinds of lessons we can learn from growing things, as in, the kind of growing that happens in the dirt.)
 In order to flourish, we are to be about feeding ourselves good food – by mouth and by mind.
 We are to be about stretching toward the Son, as He will grow us on His good time.

-And we are to be about flourishing by His standards, which may or may not mean we create flashy, visible blooms… but it certainly means we have incredible purpose in His kingdom.
+We are to be about flourishing by His standards, which may or may not mean we create flashy, visible blooms… but it certainly means we have incredible purpose in His kingdom.

 For you, that might mean accepting that this season is all about taking care of an aging parent, being “all in” in the time you have with him or her.
 It might mean that you need to get serious about studying your Bible for yourself, going beyond the sweet words of a favorite writer or singer, to really understanding who God is and what that means for your life.
 Perhaps you’re being called to serve faithfully in your less-than-perfect current job, building character traits like timeliness and respect for authority.